|

 Solar-powered,

-as probably all mountain chalets, at least in this area
+as probably all mountain chalets in the area

 26